The HyperTexts

 though crystal shackles light within

-its prismatic device.
+its ambient device.

 I thought to give a gift of words;